 Regional Director for Los Angeles, CA

-Jaxon Williams began the study of classical guitar at the age of seven.
+Jaxon Williams (he/his) began the study of classical guitar at the age of seven.
 He has won prizes in numerous classical guitar competitions including the OSAA Classical Guitar Competition, Sierra Nevada International Guitar Competition, San Francisco Bay International Guitar Competition, Pacific Guitar Festival and Competition, and most recently a winner of the Beverly Hills National Auditions.
 Jaxon is also an alumni of the Aspen Music Festival, where he studied with Juilliard's Sharon Isbin, and he holds a Master's of Music in Guitar Performance from Arizona State University with Frank Koonce, where he was the sole recipient of the Burns Guitar Scholarship and also was awarded a Graduate Teaching Assistantship.
 He is also a 2015/16 Fulbright Scholar, winning the grant to study Flamenco and Spanish repertoire in Seville, Spain.
 While there he studied with Francisco Bernier, Zoran Dukic, and Judicael Perroy as part of an International Performance program, while simultaneously studying Flamenco guitar at the renowned Fundación Cristina Heerén.

 Jaxon is currently a Doctoral Candidate at USC’s Thornton School of Music, where he was awarded the position of Graduate Teaching Assistant.
 There, he teaches introductory guitar courses and studies performance with William Kanengiser of the renowned LAGQ, as well as Scott Tennant and Brian Head.
 He also studies Flamenco with virtuoso guitarist Adam del Monte.